Language Together: Stories that Bring Language to Life!

 Children exposed to a second language from an early age show the highest density of grey matter in their brains.—“Nature” study reported by ACTFL

 Carolina Gómez has taught Spanish for over 20 years to preschool and elementary kids in the US and Colombia (her native country).
-Carolina is the founder of Fun for Spanish Teachers, a popular online resource that provides materials, tips and workshops for over a thousand teachers around the world.
+Carolina is the founder of Fun for Spanish Teachers, a popular online resource that provides materials, tips and workshops for thousands of teachers around the world.
 Carolina is also the founder of 1-2-3 Spanish Together, an early language music and movement program.
 Carolina has a B.A in Modern Language from La Universidad del Valle in Colombia and a Masters in Intercultural Relations from Lesley University.

 Fei Rathbone-Han has 13 years of experience in the field of Chinese education.
 A native of Taiwan, Fei teaches at Lexington Chinese School (LCS), the largest Chinese weekend school in New England, and served as their Academic Affairs Director for five years.
 She was also a teacher for the Chinese Cultural Connection, as well as the New England Chinese Youth Summer Camp (organized by the Greater Boston Chinese Cultural Association).
 She graduated with honors from University of Massachusetts, Boston.